- Need of Constructor

-We all know that an object of a particular class contains instance variables, but if we want to perform some operations on the instance variables we need to initialize the Instance variables.
+We all know that an object of a particular class contains instance variables, but if we want to perform some operations on the instance variables, we need to initialize them.
 This is where a constructor comes in.
-You can do so by having the same name as the class name.
+A constructor is defined with the same name as the class.
 Such a method is called a constructor.

-Hence, a constructor is a method having the same name as that of the class and is used to initialize the instance variable of the objects.
+Hence, a constructor is a method having the same name as that of the class and is used to initialize the instance variables of the objects.

 Need of Constructor